olimeme/maitools/README.md

 maitools is a comprehensive academic productivity website that integrates essential tools to enhance your workflow.
 The featured tools include:

 - **Pomodoro Timer:** Boost productivity with the Pomodoro technique.
-- **Whiteboard for Collaboration:** Collaborate in real-time using a digital whiteboard.
 - **Todo List:** Organize tasks and stay on top of your schedule.
 - **Spaced Repetition:** Enhance learning with intelligent repetition.
 - **Markdown Editor:** Write and format notes effortlessly using Markdown.